Tommyshub/restaurant/readme.md

 I once again checked all the files for errors in the html, css and python code but I could not find any problems using the official validators.

 I also did a lot of manual testing by creating blog posts, reviews and completing orders over and over again to make sure there was no problems with this.
-I also asked my mother and my girlfriend to create accounts and place order to see if they had any issues which they didn't.
+I also asked my mother and my girlfriend to create accounts and place orders to see if they had any issues which they didn't.

 I tried submitting the forms with invalid values and data, for example a file instead of an image in the blog form and I was not able to enter any values or data that I shouldn't.

 I tried accessing different pages on my site without being logged in to make sure that anonymous users can't access pages they shouldn't and I did not find any problems there.

+I noticed during this process that a logged in user could view another users order history if they knew the order number they wanted to look at.
+I fixed this by adding an if statement to check if the logged in users email is the same as the order email.
+I also set the email field during the checkout process to readonly, requiring the user to use the same email as the user registered the account with.

 I looked over the responsiveness once again and I found a few small issues that I directly fixed.